 We are proud of our students and we work hard to provide an environment that nurtures their creativity and allows them to grow into well-rounded young adults.

 Check our website for details on the Lincoln-Way Madrigal Dinners held in December.
 Students dress in full period costume and spread holiday cheer during these popular annual dinners.

 Lincoln-Way has a longstanding reputation for academic excellence because we have dedicated teachers with a passion for providing their students with the best education possible.
 Last month, our Science teachers attended a professional development session on Gizmos online simulations, a new tool this year that allows students to manipulate data for complex problems like how an increase in rainfall impacts a specific region’s animal population.

 Our Language teachers recently welcomed a visit from Greg Duncan, a world leader in language education.
 Greg reviewed and provided feedback about our curriculum, observed our classrooms and provided professional guidance to our teachers.

 Parent Teacher conferences are November 10.
 Check with your Lincoln-Way High School to set up an appointment and join us to ensure your student is achieving their full potential and taking advantage of all the opportunities we offer.

 In case you missed it, click here to watch a short video about our asset program and hear what Lincoln-Way students have to say about the importance of getting involved and connected in school.

-Thank you for reading this e-Newsletter.
-Our goal is to offer timely information about the district in a quick, easy-to-read format.
+Thank you for reading the e-Newsletter.
+Our goal is to offer timely, accurate information about your schools in a quick, easy-to-read format.